 What to expect on this Half Day private Lima tour

-We start this day heading to the amazing second largest cemetery in the world, which is probably very different to any other cemetery you’ve ever seen before!
+Once we are all set to go, we will head to the second largest cemetery in the world, which is probably very different to any other cemetery you’ve ever seen before!

-Then we continue towards the human settlement where we’ll learn more about fair trade and a typical aspect of Lima life: its small informal businesses.
+Then, we continue towards the human settlement where we’ll learn more about fair trade and a typical aspect of Lima life: its small informal businesses.
 On most days, we visit the workshop of a group of ladies who organised themselves into a small business of handicrafts.
 On some days, we can also see the so-called ‘wall of shame’ that separates one of the poorest neighborhoods of Lima from one of the richest.

 In the afternoon, a local guide will show you around the neighborhood and you’ll also learn more about a local project set up and run by locals.
-But first you’ll enjoy a delicious lunch at a local family’s house.
+But first, you’ll enjoy a delicious lunch at a local family’s house.
 The local cook/mom also loves to learn more about where you come from and will in return share some stories about herself.

 My long stay in other culturally rich countries encouraged me to take a deeper look into my own people, embrace my own culture, and return home to work for the less privileged in Peru.